EliasGoldberg/planet/README.md

 To compile the coffeescript into javascript whenever a .coffee file is changed:
 - Install coffee-script globally: `npm install -g coffee-script`
-- In a new terminal window: `coffee -wcm src/*.coffee`
+- In a new terminal window, navigate to the project directory
+- `coffee -wcm src/*.coffee spec/*.coffee`

 To run unit tests:
 - Install Firefox (Or change the karma.conf.js file to use Chrome or whatever.)